 Gregory Laffen, PharmD

 Dr. Laffen graduated from the University of Minnesota PharmD program.
 He studied pharmacogenomic determinants of the serum uric acid lowering effects of the drug fenofibrate.
-We aim to determine if there are genetic markers that can be used as predictors of both drug response and serum uric acid levels that can be used to help guide clinical decision making in order to improve treatment of gout and help ease the burden of comorbid cardiovascular disease.
+He worked to determine if genetic markers can be used as predictors of drug response and serum uric acid levels and if they can be used to guide clinical decision in improving the treatment of gout and help ease the burden of comorbid cardiovascular disease.

 Malek Okour, PhD

 Dr. Okour completed his PhD in Experimental and Clinical Pharmacology.
 He studied pharmacometrics, and specifically, the pharmacokinetics and pharmacodynamics analysis of mycophenolic acid (MPA) in kidney transplant recipients.
-We aim into individualizing therapy while keeping in mind exposure relation to acute rejection and side effects.
+The goal was to individualize therapy while keeping in mind exposure relation to acute rejection and side effects.
 Dr. Okour is now Manager of Clinical Pharmacology Modeling and Simulation at GlaxoSmithKline.

 Rebecca Pulk, PharmD

 Dr. Pulk graduated from the University of Minnesota PharmD program.
 The then completed a postdoctoral fellowship at Geisinger Health Systems.
 She is now the Pharmacogenomics Clinical Coordinator at Yale New Haven Health.
 As a student, she worked to improve our ability to select an optimized tacrolimus dose for kidney transplant patients based on their individual clinical and genetic factors to decrease time to optimal coverage and improve clinical outcomes.

 Youssef Roman, PharmD, PhD

 Dr. Roman completed a PhD in Experimental and Clinical Pharmacology at the University of Minnesota.
 He studied genetic polymorphisms in select genes responsible for uric acid disposition and the drugs used to treat hyperuricemia and gout.
-My ultimate goal is to identify key genetic variants to be used for guided drug selection to optimally manage patients with gout, hyperuricemia, and their associated comorbidities.
+His work identified key genetic variants to guide drug selection to manage patients with gout, hyperuricemia, and their associated comorbidities.
 He is now an assistant professor at Virginia Commonwealth University.

 Kinjal Sanghavi, PhD

 Dr. Sanghavi completed a PhD in Experimental and Clinical Pharmacology at the University of Minnesota.
-She studied immunosuppressive therapy in transplantation using population pharmacokinetic and pharmacogenetic approach.
-These approaches were used to optimize dosing for tacrolimus (for kidney transplant recipients) and fludarabine (for hematopoietic stem cell transplant recipients).
+She studied immunosuppressive therapy in transplantation using population pharmacokinetic and pharmacogenetic approaches to optimize dosing for tacrolimus (for kidney transplant recipients) and fludarabine (for hematopoietic stem cell transplant recipients).
 She is now Associate Director in Clinical Pharmacology and Pharmacometrics at Genmab.

-Tacrolimus is the cornerstone immunosuppressive agent after kidney transplantation, but its high pharmacokinetic variability is a well-known problem which contributes to adverse effects and poor outcomes.
-We are investigating the associations between intra-patient tacrolimus pharmacokinetic variability, CYP3A5 loss of function alleles, and acute rejection in a large cohort of African American and European American kidney transplant recipients.
+Dr. Seibert graduated from the University of Minnesota PharmD program.
+As a student, Dr. Seibert studied the associations between intra-patient tacrolimus pharmacokinetic variability, CYP3A5 loss of function alleles, and acute rejection in a large cohort of African American and European American kidney transplant recipients.